CSC506-Redhat/csc506-redhat-classroom-056628-intro-to-pojo-github-starter-course/README.md

 GitHub is home to some of the most advanced technologies in the world.
 Whether you're visualizing data or building a new game, there's a whole community and set of tools on GitHub that can get you to the next step.
 This course starts with the basics of GitHub, but we'll dig into the rest later.

-## :octocat: Understanding the GitHub flow
+## :octocat: Understanding the GitHub flow m ghh

 The GitHub flow is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.